melwey/klc/KLC_indicators/klc_indic_workflow.md

 3. [klc_pas_biopamarest.sql](https://github.com/melwey/klc/tree/master/KLC_indicators/pgscripts/klc_pas_biopamarest.sql) creates a table with countries coverage of KLCs.
 It depends on KLC polygons and protected areas polygons.
 We use the latest WDPA available at [protectedplanet.net](https://protectedplanet.net/)

-4. [klc_add_info.sql](https://github.com/melwey/klc/tree/master/KLC_indicators/pgscripts/klc_add_info) adds data from the above indicators to the KLC table that is then published on geoserver.
+4. [klc_add_info.sql](https://github.com/melwey/klc/tree/master/KLC_indicators/pgscripts/klc_add_info.sql) adds data from the above indicators to the KLC table, whichis then published on geoserver.

 Other indicators are calculated on Google Earth Engine.